 - Upper School Attendance Line: Ext.
 1959

-For the 2021-22 school year, the School is requiring all employees and students to submit their COVID-19 vaccination status by Friday, Aug.
-20. Please use the Magnus Health portal to submit your information, which will be kept confidential by the Health Office.
+For the 2021-22 school year, the School is requiring all employees and students to submit their COVID-19 vaccination status.
+Please use the Magnus Health portal to submit your information, which will be kept confidential by the Health Office.
 While the School is not requiring the COVID-19 vaccination, the School strongly encourages all members of our community who are eligible for the vaccine to receive it.

 Lower School families will continue to complete daily symptom surveillance.
 Please download the Magnus Health App before the start of school.